-There will be six quizzes, each worth five points.
-Unless it is an excused absence, there will be no opportunity to make up a missed quiz.
-If all six quizzes are taken, all points earned on the sixth quiz will be considered bonus points.
+There will be five quizzes, each worth ten points.
+Unless it is an excused absence, there will be no opportunity to make up a missed quiz if the quiz is given in class.

 Writing Assignments/Submissions/Discussions Boards

 All assignments shall be submitted via ELMS by the start of class on the assigned due date.
 For every day that a submission is late, 5% will be deducted from the total score (starting on the due date after the time deadline).
 This syllabus does not provide specific instructions for writing assignments.
 The syllabus simply provides an overview.